quale-quest/sql-mvc/Install.md

 rm node_modules/ -r
 cd sql-mvc/

-#config is under Quale/Config/config.json  (database file name, server port etc.)
-#note the data base will be placed in /var/db - to change it edit config.json
+#the default config will:
+#    place the database in /var/db
+#    attempt to update the current database
+#    run dev server on port 3000
+# to edit the default config :
+nano ../Quale/Config/config.json

 #now build the demo
 chmod -R +x server/compiler/*.sh